 What is SME R&D tax relief?

+With the SME scheme you can claim tax relief up to 33% on your qualifying R&D expenditure.
 You are classed as a small or medium sized enterprise (SME): for the purposes of R&D tax incentives if you employ less than 500 employees and have either an annual turnover under €100 million or a balance sheet under €86 million.

 Do you think you could be eligible?

 - Do you design and make new products?

 - Do you seek to improve processes, services, materials or devices?

 - Do you make prototypes or perform testing?

 - Do you develop software or IT solutions?

 - Have you invested in failed projects or developed products that are never launched?

 - Do you employ any staff with a technical or scientific background?